 Chakra Art & Gifts

 Chakra symbol artwork, coffee mugs and prints featuring meditative symbols based on the ancient Hindu tradition.
 Unique inspirational artwork.
 Produced in the United States.
-Flat rate shipping $4.95 per order (US only), unlimited items.
+Flat rate shipping $6.95 per order (US only), unlimited items.
 See all Yoga Symbol Art.

 THIRD EYE CHAKRA MEANING SUMMARY